 In this section we will prove Theorem \ref{H1BMOThm}.
 Note that a similar unweighted matrix result was proved in \cite{BW}, and like the proof in \cite{BW}, our proof will also be a matrix extension of the proof in \cite{LLL} with the major difference being that our proof will solely utilize (b) in Theorem \ref{CarEmbedThm} (rather than in \cite{LLL} where condition (c) in the scalar setting is used.)
 Furthermore, while we are only interested in the sequence space defined by $\BMOWUtwoD$, it is clear that our proof can be modified to provide a genuine matrix weighted version of the H${}^1$-BMO duality result in \cite{BW}.\\

 \textit{Proof of Theorem \ref{H1BMOThm}} : Note that for convenience we will write $S_{W^{-1}}$ for $S_{W^{-1}, \D}$.
 Also note that throughout the proof we will track the A${}_2$ characteristic dependency on $W$ and $U$, and in particular write ``$A \lesssim B$" to denote that $A \leq C B$ for some unimportant constant $C$ that is independent of $W$ and $U$.
-First we prove the hard direction.
-That is, we prove that To that end,
+First we prove that every $B \in \BMOWUtwoD$ defines a bounded linear functional on $H^1_{W, U, \D}$.
+To that end,